labhku/labhku.github.io/pages/pages-root-folder/index.md

         highlight="true" date="Always"
         content="We are hiring!
 Several Ph.D. positions are now available at HKU in computer vision and deep learning.
 Candidates with strong academic background and/or solid programming skills are highly preferred.
 Click <a href=\"recruitment\"><strong>here</strong></a> to see more details." %}

-    {% include news_item.html  date="3-Mar-2022" content="Nine papers are accepted to CVPR'21.
-Proud of my students and collobrators.
-Thank all team members to provide help during CVPR deadlines" %}
+     {% include news_item.html  date="3-Mar-2022" content="Nine papers are accepted to CVPR'22.
+Proud of my students and collaborators.
+Thank all team members for providing support during the CVPR deadline.
+Codes will be released soon!" %}

     {% include news_item.html  date="20-Aug-2021" content="Two papers are accepted to CVPR'21 with one Oral." %}